Last Updated on January 2, 2026 by Maged kamel

 Moment of inertia Ix for parallelogram.

-Divide into areas and estimate inertia for each individual area about the x-axis.
+Divide the area into subareas and estimate the moment of inertia of each subarea about the x-axis.

 The post includes how to estimate the moment of inertia Ix for a parallelogram.
-The axis x is located at the base of the Parallelogram.
-A parallelogram is a skewed rectangle with an angle=θ, between the base and the left side.
-When θ=90, the shape becomes a rectangle.
+The x-axis is located at the base of the Parallelogram.
+A parallelogram is a skewed rectangle with an angle=θ between the base and the left side.
+When θ = 90, the shape becomes a rectangle.

-The dimension of the parallelogram is b*a, whereas the side length and the height is=h, h can be considered as=a*sinθ.
+The area of the parallelogram is b*a, whereas the side length and the height are h and h = a*sinθ.

-To get the expression for Ix, we will divide the parallelogram into two triangles and a rectangle, and we will use the previous data for the moment of inertia about the x-axis that was obtained for inertia for the right-angle triangle and rectangle.
+To get the expression for Ix, we will divide the parallelogram into two triangles and a rectangle, and use the previously obtained moment of inertia about the x-axis for the right-angle triangle and the rectangle.

-Here are the relevant data for Ix for the right-angle-case 1, Ix for the right-angle triangle case-2, and Ix for the rectangle.
+Here are the relevant data for Ix for the right-angle case 1, the right-angle triangle case 2, and the rectangle.

 The left triangle has a base of (a* cos θ) and height h, the inertia for the x-axis will be estimated about an axis passing by the left corner point of the base of the Parallelogram.
 Ix for that triangle=base*height^3/12, or (a* cos θ)*(h^3/12).

-The common items will be grouped and adjusted.
-The final expression for inertia Ix for parallelogram can be estimated as Ix=(1/3)bh^3.
-To get an expression in terms of a, the value of inertia Ix for parallelogram will be=ba^3(sin θ)^3(1/3).
+The matching items will be grouped and adjusted.
+The final expression for inertia Ix for a parallelogram can be estimated as Ix=(1/3)bh^3.
+To get an expression in terms of a, the value of inertia Ix for a parallelogram will be=ba^3(sin θ)^3(1/3).

-The radius of gyration (rx)^2 for the parallelogram about the x-axis.
+The square of the radius of gyration (rx)^2 for the parallelogram about the x-axis.

 Since the expression for rx^2=Ix/Area, we will divide the inertia Ix for a parallelogram by the value of the area, the final expression is shown in the next slide image and compared by the value obtained from the FE Reference Handbook.

-The radius of gyration (rx)^2 for the parallelogram about CG.
+The square of the radius of gyration (rx)^2 for the parallelogramabout CG.

 The square value of the radius of gyration for the parallelogram about the Cg in the x-direction can be estimated by dividing the inertia Ix for the parallelogram at the CG over the area, Ixg/A, we have Ixg=(1/12)*b*a^3*(sin^3 θ), while the area of the parallelogram=b*h, rg^2=(1/12)*b*a^3*(sin^3 θ)/(b*h).